 I don't recommend that.
 For the best, creamiest, and most flavorful results, I highly recommend using heavy cream.

-I usually serve cream of mushroom soup as a first course at dinner, a cup per person.
+I usually serve this soup as a first course at dinner, a cup per person.
 But a bowl of it is also wonderful for lunch.
-Add a couple of cheese muffins or cheese biscuits to make a tasty, filling lunch.
+Add a couple of cheese muffins or cheese biscuits to make a delicious and filling lunch.

 Recipe Card